ray-x/navigator.lua/README.md

 - Async request with lsp.buf_request for reference search

 - Treesitter symbol search.
-It is handy for large files (Some of LSP e.g. sumneko_lua, there is a 100kb file size limitation?)
+It is handy for large files (Some of LSP e.g. sumneko_lua, there is a 100kb file size limitation?).
+Also as LSP trying to hide details behind, Treesitter allows you to access all AST  semantics.

 - FZY search with either native C (if gcc installed) or Lua-JIT

-- LSP multiple symbol highlight/marker and hop between document references
+- LSP multiple symbols highlight/marker and hop between document references

 - Preview definination/references